Stop, thief! How to protect your car from being stolen

 2 Minute Read

-If you drive a Honda CR-V, Ford F-Series or Dodge Ram 1500 Series vehicle, chances are you already know the statistic: your vehicle is in the top ten most stolen vehicles of 2023.
+If you drive a Honda CR-V, Ford F-Series, or Dodge Ram 1500 Series vehicle, chances are you already know the statistic: your vehicle is among the top 10 most stolen vehicles of 2023.

 And based on your location – in Ottawa, Toronto or Montreal – there’s an equally high chance you know at least one, if not several, people whose cars vanished overnight, most likely to turn up weeks later somewhere in Africa or the Middle East.

-Nationally, car theft has hit crisis levels, with industry experts saying that claims exceeded $1.2 billion in claims in 2022, a number that is expected to rise with the increase in claims from 2023 thefts.
+Nationally, car theft has hit crisis levels, with industry experts saying that claims exceeded $1.2 billion in 2022, a number expected to rise as claims from 2023 thefts are processed.

 In Ottawa alone, the Ottawa Police Service reports an ongoing boom in car theft with 1,800 vehicles stolen last year, compared to 1,069 in 2021 and just 811 in 2000.

 The result for consumers?
-More than just inconvenient, car theft and the resulting claims will impact premiums and car costs at a time when the price tag on new and used vehicles is going up along with the cost of living.
+More than just inconvenient, car theft and the resulting claims will affect premiums and car costs at a time when the price tag on new and used vehicles is rising, along with the cost of living.

 The ongoing shortage of microchips and vehicle availability is intensifying the situation, making vehicle rentals and replacements both time-consuming and costly for consumers, with wait times for new vehicles sometimes exceeding a year.
 With interest rates remaining high, the cost of purchasing or leasing a new vehicle will further burden consumers.